brightphi210/betauidocs/docs/Components/loading.md

 ### Additional Classes

 You can pass additional CSS classes using the `className` prop to further customize the appearance of the loader.

-## Notes

-- The component uses Tailwind CSS classes for styling.
-Make sure your project is set up with Tailwind CSS for the styles to work correctly.
-- The `FaSpinner` icon is imported from `react-icons/fa`.
-Ensure this package is installed in your project.
-- Custom animations (`animate-loading-bar`) are used for the bar loader.
-You may need to define this animation in your Tailwind CSS configuration.

-## Accessibility

-The Loading component doesn't include any specific accessibility features.
-When using this component, consider adding appropriate `aria-` attributes or text for screen readers to improve accessibility in your application.